November 12, 2024

 However, the digital euro will not be remunerated and will be subject to holding limits.
 Current proposals suggest a holding limit of… around €3,000 per person.
 And unlike what many people initially thought, the digital euro aims to complement cash, not replace it.

 While increasing the digital euro holding limit might seem beneficial in scenarios like a weakening US dollar, the ECB aims to maintain a balance between usability and financial stability.
-Still according to the ECB, a higher limit could lead to large-scale shifts from traditional banks to digital euros, potentially destabilizing the banking sector.
-The €3,000 cap is therefor designed to prevent such risks.
+Still according to the ECB, a higher limit could lead to large-scale shifts from traditional to digital euros, potentially destabilizing the banking sector.
+The €3,000 cap is therefor designed to prevent such .

 Having said this, adjustments to this limit could be considered in response to evolving economic conditions and financial stability assessments.